iamaldren/ajt/README.md

 ## AJT Project

-This project is using JSONBender to transform my schema to a different one.
+I am not using the actual JSONBender library, but it helped gave me the idea on how to transform a JSON object to a different schema.

-Currently, it only supports a Simple JSON format, no arrays or whatever complicated shizz.

-To make it more dynamic, I am defining a YML file the contains all the fields you want to transform.
+A schema YAML file is being used to define the mapping transformation.

 **Format**